-The University's Export Control Advisory Committee is an ad hoc committee that is appointed by and reports to the Vice President for Research.
-It is chaired by the Empowered Official and is comprised of representatives from the Division of Sponsored Programs, the Office of the Vice President for Research, the Office of General Counsel, and each of those units designated as Export Control Liaisons.
+The University of Iowa's Export Control Advisory Committee is an ad hoc committee that reports to the Vice President for Research.
+It is chaired by an Empowered Official and is comprised of representatives from the Division of Sponsored Programs, the Office of the Vice President for Research, the Office of General Counsel, and each of those units designated as Export Control Liaisons.
 In addition, the Advisory Committee will include a faculty representative from the College of Engineering, the Department of Physics and Astronomy, and the Department of Computer Science.